Homomorphisms between braid groups: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Justin Lanier and Nick Salter for helpful comments and conversations.
 We would also like to thank the participants of the PATCH seminar in Philadelphia for a lively discussion that helped with the writing.
 We are especially grateful to Benson Farb for several helpful discussions, and for pointing out the connection between our work and the resolution of quartic polynomials.
+Finally, the authors are grateful to two anonymous referees for many corrections and comments that greatly improved the paper.